mbraak/django-file-form/README.md

 Works with Django 2.0 - 3.0.
 Also with Python 3.6 - 3.7

+Older versions:
+* 1.01 uses fine uploader for the javascript part
-Note that version 0.5.0 also supports Django 1.11.
+* 0.5.0 supports Django 1.11 and Python 2.

 ## Usage